John Stanley Chick

 Air Commodore John Stanley Chick, (22 December 1897 – 21 January 1960), was a Welsh officer of the Royal Air Force, who began his aviation career as a World War I flying ace credited with 16 aerial victories.
-He was runner-up in the Daily Mail Light Aircraft Competition of 1926 and won the Grosvenor Challenge Cup in 1925, both held at Lympne aerodrome in Kent.
+He won the Grosvenor Challenge Cup in 1925 and was runner-up in the Daily Mail Light Aircraft Competition of 1926, both held at Lympne aerodrome in Kent.
 He was also an accomplished rugby player, winning caps for the RAF, Hampshire and the Harlequins.

 World War I service

 John Stanley Chick began his military career as a pioneer in the Royal Engineers in 1914.
 He transferred to the Royal Flying Corps in February 1917 as a Cadet at Denham.
 He was commissioned a probationary second lieutenant on 3 May 1917.
 Chick was granted his pilots certificate, No. 4735, on 27 May 1917.
 In November 1917, he was assigned to No. 11 Squadron.
 Piloting a two-seater Bristol F.2 Fighter, he scored all his triumphs in the first four and half months of 1918.
 On 12 March 1918, he drove down out of control a German observation plane and four Fokker Dr.I fighters.
 All five triumphs were scored on a single sortie.
 On 1 April 1918, he was promoted to lieutenant.
 On 15 May, he ended his victory string by setting a German observation plane afire, destroying one Fokker Dr.I and driving another one down, and destroying a Pfalz D.III fighter.
 That same day, he was appointed flight commander, with the temporary rank of captain.